tumainimaganiko/To-Do-Lists/README.md

 ### Key Features <a name="key-features"></a>

-- User can add task to the todo.
+- User can add a task to the todo.
 - User can edit saved tasks.
 - User can delete a task.
 - User can mark a task as completed.